 2.8.
-VISITORS, MINORS, TOURS and PETS
+VISITORS, TOURS and PETS

-To ensure the health and safety of visitors, minors and tours to laboratories where potential hazards may exist guidelines should be followed which can be found in an EHS SOPs titled Visitors and Tours Guideline # EHS-0036 and Minors and Pets in Laboratories, and other areas using or storing hazardous materials # EHS-0069 both located at http://ehs.mit.edu/site/sops
+To ensure the health and safety of visitors and tours to laboratories where potential hazards may exist, guidelines should be followed, which can be found in an EHS SOPs entitled "Visitors and Tours Guideline," # EHS-0036, located at https://ehs.mit.edu/sops (certificate login is required).

-The Institute promotes a healthy learning and research environment by controlling potential health hazards and nuisances including prohibiting pets from laboratories and other registered spaces.
-The exception is for service dogs, police dogs and animals used in research and teaching.
-Additional guidance can be found in EHS SOP # EHS-0069 mentioned above.
+The Institute promotes a healthy learning and research environment by controlling potential health hazards and nuisances including prohibiting pets from laboratories and other registered spaces with hazards.
+This is for the safety and protection of the researchers, their work and the pet itself.
+The definition of a pet is a domestic animal kept for personal enjoyment or companionship and is not trained to perform any disability-related tasks or work.
+The exception is for police dogs and animals used in research and teaching.
+For questions or further guidance related to pets, contact the EHS Office at environment@mit.edu.